 The currency sign for the euro is € while the code is EUR.
 In Italy, it’s more common to see the symbol written after the numeral, as in 10€.

 The second most traded currency on the world’s foreign exchange markets, the euro is issued by the European Central Bank.

 It replaced Italy’s old currency, the Italian lira (lire as a plural), which was legal tender until February 2002.

 Compared to many other countries in Europe and around the world, Italy remains a predominantly cash-driven society.

 While you can still use your bank card in many establishments, many Italian restaurants, cafes, shops, and hotels still prefer cash.

+Some of the best travel money cards include debit, credit and prepaid cards.
 Visa and Mastercard are accepted almost without issue across Italy, although American Express is harder to use and you may pay a higher surcharge.

 The bank card product you choose will determine how much you end up paying in additional fees and charges.